 Unfortunately on the training front, the week has been a major letdown.
 Firstly, I’ve had some knee pain crop up.
 Keeping a training log can be very useful in keeping track of nagging issues such as this.
 The first ride I had any pain was Jan 31.
 Last week I had a little more trouble and was taking ibuprofen before rides.
 On Monday, my TT bike seemed to be adding to the strain and I had to cut my workout short.

 To add to this, I’ve come down with what I believe is the flu.
 My baby came down with it the week before last.
 He was totally miserable with a fever, cough and a lot of snot for most of the week.
-The CDC tracks flu activity and announced a few days ago that Colorado and California had widespread flu activity for the past three weeks and officially opened flu season.
+The CDC tracks flu activity and announced a few days ago that Colorado and California had for the past three weeks and officially opened flu season.
 I haven’t been too sick, but have had some congestion, fatigue, and a scratchy throat.

 I’ve got a ride scheduled for tomorrow.
 I would like to get in a good ride with some tempo intervals, but I’ll be ready to pull the plug or ride easier if needed.
 The first race of the season is next weekend.
 I now have the time off work, but I won’t race if I’m not ready.